Indoor vs Outdoor Cannabis Cultivation: Which Better Prevents Fungal and Bacterial Pathogens?

 Researchers at the United States Department of Agriculture have found that treatment once or twice a week with 20-to-60 seconds of UV-C light at 20.6 microwatts per square centimeter followed by a four-hour dark period can control powdery mildew on strawberries.

 A right choice of genetics can make or break the battle against pathogens, especially if cannabis is being grown outdoors.
 Strains that have a higher resin count are less susceptible to mold.
-Small, thin which often infest bigger buds.
+Small, thin buds are more resistant to mold, which often infest bigger buds.

 But the demands of the marketplace can shift growers away from such priorities.
 Large buds, high cannabinoid levels, and rich terpene profiles are all prized by retailers.
 And so these can become more pertinent to many growers than any pathogen-proof strain.